appsody/appsody-operator/doc/user-guide.md

     _OR_

- - configure auto scaling to create (and delete) instances based on resource consumption using the `autoscaling` parameter.
+ - configure auto-scaling to create (and delete) instances based on resource consumption using the `autoscaling` parameter.
-      - Parameters `autoscaling.maxReplicas` and `resourceConstraints.requests.cpu` MUST be specified for auto scaling.
+      - Parameters `autoscaling.maxReplicas` and `resourceConstraints.requests.cpu` MUST be specified for auto-scaling.

 ### Persistence